jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v1.md

 **Made some progress getting my Tweets out of Twitter.** No, this wasn't easy.
 Look, I'm a software developer, I do this stuff for a living.
 I'm not saying I'm a good one, just that I do this a lot and have come to reasonable expectations about how online platforms should let us access data.
 A short timeline of my experience thus far:

-- The exported archive of my account doesn't include my bookmarks, but it does contain 20x more data on my ad impressions than than **all my other data combined**.
+- The exported archive of my account doesn't include my bookmarks, but it does contain 20x more data on my ad impressions than **all my other data combined**.

 {{< figure src="/patch-notes/ep-1-screenshot.png" position="center" >}}